On treewidth and maximum cliques

 \subsection{Unanswered questions}

 We would like to point out several questions that our construction does not answer.
-It is easily seen to produce graphs whose treewidth is logarithmic into the number of vertices.
-This implies (see for instance~\cite[Theorem 9.2]{abrishamiEtAl:twIII}) that the Max Weight Independent Set problem is polynomial time solvable for our construction.
+Our construction is easily seen to produce graphs whose treewidth is logarithmic in the number of vertices.
+This implies (see for instance~\cite[Theorem 9.2]{abrishamiEtAl:twIII}) that the Max Weight Independent Set problem is polynomial-time solvable for our construction.
 Hence, we believe the following question might still have an affirmative answer, and that logarithmic treewidth might be a key ingredient of an algorithm.

 \begin{question}[Dallard, Milani\v c and \v Storgel, see~\cite{DBLP:journals/jctb/DallardMS24}] Is the Max Weight Independent Set problem solvable in polynomial time in every $(\tw, \omega)$-bounded graph class? \end{question}